KirillSharafutdinov/revilio-ios/README.md

 ### 📝 Text Search
 1. Open Revilio and tap the "Find text" button on the main screen or use a Siri shortcut ("Hey Siri, Revilio find text" -> "[text_to_search]")
 2. Speak the text you're looking for
-   - You can switch the input method to "Keyboard" in settings menu: when you tap the "Find text" button, a screen with text input field will appear.
+   - You can switch the input method to "Keyboard" in settings menu: when you tap the "Find text" button, a screen with a text input field will appear.
 3. Scan your environment with the camera - the app will automatically detect text in view
 4. Receive feedback when your searched text is detected, with guidance toward its location

 ### 📖 Text Reading
 1. Position your device so the camera sees the text you want to read (document, book, sign)
 2. Tap the "Read" button on Revilio's main screen
-3. Wait momentarily for the camera to stabilize, you will feel haptic signals when the frames capture starts
+3. Wait momentarily for the camera to stabilize, you will feel a haptic signal when frame capture begins
 4. Listen as the app begins reading the text aloud automatically
-   - The app will detect the page with text in the center of the camera's view and discard the remaining areas of text, you can toggle this feature to off in settings menu
+   - The app will detect the page with text in the center of the camera's view and ignore text in other areas.
+You can toggle this feature off in the settings menu
 6. Navigate using the back/forward buttons to move between sentences if needed
-   - You can switch navigation type to "Lines" in settings menu
+   - You can switch the navigation type to "Lines" in settings menu
 7. Use the pause/resume button and toggle speech speed button to control the reading flow at your pace

 # 🏗️ Architecture & Technical Details